microsoft/terminal/doc/specs/#1595 - Suggestions UI/Tasks.md

 ### Implementation Details

 For the most part, this is already implemented as the `sendInput` action.
 These actions send text to the terminal already, and work quite well as snippets.

 #### Basics

 We'll want to also augment `sendInput` to add support for `input` as an array of strings, not only a single string value.
-When the input is a list of strings, then the terminal can send each string, seperated by the <kbd>enter</kbd> key.
+When the input is a list of strings, then the terminal can send each string, separated by the <kbd>enter</kbd> key.
 We can also add a `waitForSuccess` parameter to `sendInput` (with a default value of `false`).
 If that's set to `true`, and shell integration is enabled, then the Terminal will wait to send each command until the previous command